20PeterBread01/AimTux-Configs/README.md

 ## My Current Legit and Rage Configs for AimTux.

-*_Rage Config is being improved due to new AA's, I will upload it as soon as possible._*
+*_Rage Config isn't the same as mine because currently I got some extra Anti Aims that will problably be added to AimTux_*

 _______________________________________________________________________________________________________________________________